storyblok/storyblok-docs/content/management/v1/topics/organization.md

 sidebarTitle: Organization
 ---

-The Organization endpoint is very helpfull for getting full statictics on your storyblok spaces.
-You can see how many users you have in your Organization along with all usefull information like `last_sign_in_at`, `last_sign_in_ip`.
+The Organization endpoint is helpful for obtaining comprehensive statistics on your Storyblok spaces.
+It provides valuable information, such as the number of users within your organization, as well as details like `last_sign_in_at` or `last_sign_in_ip`.

-On the right hand site you can see an Example Response.
+On the right hand site you can see an example response.

 ;examplearea